-Things to Do in White Sands NM – How To Get Here
+White Sands, New Mexico – How To Get Here

 The closest airport to get to White Sands is El Paso International airport.
 You can drive from Dallas, but it would be a very long drive.
 So we decided to get a flight to El Paso so we can do both Marfa & White Sands in the same trip.
 I find all my flights on Skyscanner just download the app here or bookmark Skyscanner’s link here and set up flight alerts!
 The drive from El Paso was about 1 hour and 40mins.
 There was never traffic going there, but watch out for state troopers and US Border Patrol.
 I have my White Sands travel tips at the end of this post.
 The last major city that you will pass through before getting to the White Sands is Las Cruces.
 I suggest that you make your food & gas stops here.
 After that, it is really rural and less food options.
 You can eat at White Sands, but there are no nearby restaurants for miles.
 The shop does sell some things, but it is best to pack a lunch and bring it with you especially water.
 It is a desert and people get dehydrated all the time while visiting.
 So be smart and pack accordingly!

-Things to Do in White Sands NM – Fees & Entrance
+White Sands, New Mexico – Fees & Entrance

 White Sands National Monument is opened all year round except for Christmas from 7am to 9pm.
 The last entrance allowed is usually about 1 hour before closing.
 The closing times actually changes through the year so definitely check online for confirmation.
 The best thing about entrance fee is that is $5.00 per person and that fee is good for 6 days!
 So we ended up visiting White Sands twice.
 You should definitely check the website and found out their Fee Free Days where every year, the National Park Service picks certain holidays to waive the entrance fees.

-Things to Do in White Sands NM – Why Is The Sand White?
+White Sands, New Mexico – Why Is The Sand White?

 The drive up the trails to the dunes was incredible!
 I did instastory videos and everyone said it looked like snow and that is exactly what it seemed like while we were driving!
 So the sand is actually not true sand.
 What you think is sand it is actually selenite crystals which is a form of the mineral gypsum.
 When heated and the water within the mineral is evaporated out & gypsum recrystallizes and it becomes very fine.
 At White Sands, the surrounding mountains have snow which would melt and settle in Lake Lucero and when it gets hot, the water evaporates.
 When this happens the dissolved minerals recrystallize and form selenite crystals.
 These crystals are very brittle and fragile and with the winds, it eventually created these dunes over thousands of years.